OpenGenealogy/isoggy/README.md

 ##Credits

-OpenGenealogy and Rob Hoare are not connected to ISOGG or their data.
-We appreciate the efforts of their many volunteers to provide this great resource for genetic genealogy.
+Although Rob Hoare is a member of ISOGG, these programs and OpenGenealogy have no connection with ISOGG, nor with the creation of the Y-tree.
+I appreciate the efforts of the many ISOGG volunteers that provide such a great resource for genetic genealogy.

-The [Y-DNA Haplogroup Tree](http://www.isogg.org/tree/index.html) that is read by these programs is Copyright 2014
- International Society of Genetic Genealogy.
+The [Y-DNA Haplogroup Tree](http://www.isogg.org/tree/index.html) that is read by these programs is (c) Copyright 2014 International Society of Genetic Genealogy.